 I know this is a long, drawn out question and I really appreciate you taking the time to help me decide which way I should go with this.
-Thanks a bunch!

 Rick’s answer: I get asked this question fairly often Jackie, and my answer is always the same: I believe it’s best to avoid dual-booting whenever possible.

-1 – Your SSD is relatively small at just 240GB, so adding a new Ubuntu installation alongside your existing Windows 10 installation could leave very little, if any unused space on that drive if you have a lot of programs and/or data on it.
+1 – Your SSD is relatively small at just 240GB, so adding a new Linux installation alongside your existing Windows 10 installation could leave very little, if any unused space on that drive if you have a lot of programs and/or data on it.

 For technical reasons an SSD needs to have a little empty space left on it for what I like to call “breathing room”.
-Therefore, installing Ubuntu on that smaller drive could cause problems for you at some point.
+Therefore, installing Linux on that smaller drive could cause problems for you at some point.